Religions of the ancient Near East: Levant

 The deities worshipped in Canaanite religion during the Late Bronze Age notably included El Elyon and his sons, the Elohim, the goddess Anat and Hadad, the storm god and heroic slayer of Yam.
 The composition of the Hebrew Bible began centuries after the Bronze Age collapse, but many of these names are still reflected in Biblical Hebrew, including Elohim and the title Ba'al, originally a title of Hadad, as the rival or nemesis of Yahweh.

 Greater Iran

 Ancient Iranian lands had a diversity of spiritual beliefs, and the religions included Zoroastrianism, Mazdakism, Manichaeism, Yazdanism, Mandeanism, and others.
-Ancient Mitanni was centred in modern-day Kurdistan, and from excavations it was discovered to have a history of Zoroastrian practices.
+Ancient Mitanni was centered in modern-day Kurdistan, and from excavations it was discovered to have a history of Zoroastrian practices.

 Egypt

 The dominant religious rituals and beliefs of ancient Egypt merged and developed over time.

 As an example, during the New Kingdom, the gods Ra and Amun were syncretized into a single god, Amun-Ra.

 Such syncretism should be distinguished from mere groupings, also referred to as "families" such as Amun, Mut, and Khonsu.
 Over time, gods took part in multiple syncretic relationships, for instance, the combination of Ra and Horus into Ra-Herakty.

 Similarly, Ptah, Seker, and Osiris became Ptah-Seker-Osiris.